NautilusTrader

 Message Bus

-The MessageBus is a fundamental part of the platform, enabling communication between system components through message passing.
-This design creates a loosely coupled architecture where components can interact without direct dependencies.
+The MessageBus enables communication between system components through message passing.
+This design creates a loosely coupled architecture where components interact without direct dependencies.

 The messaging patterns include: